DThaiPome/Spooky-Time-Bullet-Hell/README.md

 # Code Design & Implementation

+Below are some notes & reflections about certain design choices made during this game's development:

 ## Spawning Objects

 To make a bullet hell, I needed a way to create a lot of bullets really fast during runtime.
 In Unity, I am able to create a reference object, then have a script create a clone of that object whenever necessary.
 However, making a clone is not a very memory-light process, and using this to spawn, say, one-thousand bullets on-screen all at once would certainly cause the game to run at snails pace.
 I instead opted for a different solution: I created all of the bullet-clones I would ever use before the game started, and then pull from this pool of objects whenever a bullet had to be fired.